kyleawayan/vintage-influxdb/README.md

 ## Usage

 Node.js, Yarn, and an InfluxDB database is needed.
 You will also need `localhost` web access to `vintage-influxdb` for OAuth authentication.
-There is still a way to deploy `vintage-influxdb` to a server, however you will need to clone this on your local computer first.
+There is still a way to deploy `vintage-influxdb` to a server, however you will need to clone this on your local machine first.

 ### Spotify Setup